VeraLiconaResearchGroup/academic-kickstart/content/home/outreach.md

 +++
-# An example of using the custom widget to create your own homepage section.
-# To create more sections, duplicate this file and edit the values below as desired.
+# Projects widget.
+widget = "projects"
+active = true

-date = "2017-01-19T00:00:00"
+date = 2016-04-20T00:00:00
-draft = false

-title = "Outreach"
+title = "Education & Outreach"
 subtitle = ""
-widget = "custom"

 # Order that this section will appear in.
-weight = 35
+weight = 50

+# Content.
+# Display content from the following folder.
+# For example, `folder = "project"` displays content from `content/project/`.
+folder = "outreach"

+# View.
+# Customize how projects are displayed.
+# Legend: 0 = list, 1 = cards.
+view = 0

 +++

 Our research group is involved in several education and outreach activities and programs throughout the year.
 Here is a list of the current ones: